google-marketing-solutions/customer-match-upload-script/README.md

 ```

 If your audience file doesn't contain a column for the audience name, you can
-specify a default audience to which all entries will be added:
+specify a default audience to which all entries will be added.
+Here,
+`YOUR_AUDIENCE_NAME` will typically be the name of the audience you manually
+created in Google Ads for the purposes of this script:

 ```
 python create_and_populate_list.py --audience_name YOUR_AUDIENCE_NAME
 ```

+If you don't specify any remarketing list, either in the audience file or by
+passing the `audience_name` parameter, the script will create a new audience
+list and will add all the users to that one.

 The script has more optional parameters that allow working with custom
 configuration and audience file paths.
 For more info on them, run: